-Nitrogen dioxide is a reddish-brown gas that is toxic in high concentrations.
+Nitrogen dioxide (NO2) is a reddish-brown gas that is toxic in high concentrations.
 It is a lung irritant and may be related to chronic pulmonary fibrosis.
 It is also important in the photochemical reactions leading to the formation of ozone.
 It can cause indirect damage to materials when it combines with moisture in the air to form nitric acid.
 The nitric acid can then cause corrosion of metal surfaces and can also contribute to acid rain.
-In addition, NO2 absorbs visible light and causes reduced visibility.
+In addition, NO2 absorbs visible light and reduces visibility.
 It has also been linked to suppressed growth rates in some plants.
 Air is composed approximately of 78 percent nitrogen and 21 percent oxygen.
 Together, these predominant gases constitute up to 99 percent of our atmosphere by volume.
-When combustion occurs at high temperatures such as in automobile engines and in power plants, nitrogen may combine with oxygen to form several different gaseous compounds collectively known as oxides of nitrogen (NO_x).
+When combustion occurs at high temperatures such as in automobile engines and in power plants, nitrogen may combine with oxygen to form several different gaseous compounds collectively known as oxides of nitrogen (NOx).
 Of these, nitrogen dioxide (NO2) and nitric oxide (NO) are the most common and important from an air pollution standpoint.

-Both NO2 and nitric oxide (NO) are potential health hazards.
+Both NO2 and NO are potential health hazards.
 NO is not considered a direct health threat because of the low concentrations found in our atmosphere.
-The threat NO poses is its ability to react in the atmosphere to form the more toxic compound NO2.
+The threat NO poses is its ability to